 Tier 1 associations not covered by Class order 11/01 must prepare full financial statements, including a statement of cash flows and all notes to the financial accounts in accordance with Australian Accounting Standards.

 The financial statements must be audited in time for submission to the association’s AGM.
 The auditor’s report must:

-- be prepared in accordance with the Australian Auditing Standards.
-Visit the Audit and reporting exemptions page for details of current exemptions, and
+- be prepared in accordance with the Australian Auditing Standards

 - state whether the association has kept the necessary financial records to enable financial statements to be prepared in accordance with Australian Accounting Standards.

 For more information on the Australian Auditing Standards, visit the Auditing and Assurance Standards Board website at www.auasb.gov.au.